HIT-ReFreSH/MobileSuit/articles/GetStarted.md

 # Quick Start

-PlasticMetal.MobileSuit is a powerful tool to quickly build a .NET Core ConsoleApp.
+HitRefresh.MobileSuit is a powerful tool to quickly build a .NET Core ConsoleApp.

 In this article, I'll introduce to build a basic MobileSuit App.